panpan2/panpan2.github.io/_posts/2021-04-20-Molecular-graph-learning-in-the-Optimal-Transport-Geometry.md

 # Chemistry basics

 In this work we model molecules as graphs with node attributes (e.g. atom type - Carbon/Oxygen/.., charge etc) and edge attributes (e.g. bond type - single/double/triple bond, depth etc).
-To use this abstraction we need to understand what constraints are necessary for a molecular graph to be a semantically valid molecule e.g. a carbon with $0$ charge can make up to $4$ bonds.
+To use this abstraction we need to understand what constraints are necessary for a molecular graph to be a semantically valid molecule e.g. a carbon with $0$ charge can form up to $4$ bonds.
 Note that this is a simplification of reality (e.g. hypervalent atoms don't follow the standard valency rules), but it's common practice in chemoinformatics (e.g. see RDKit $\href{#6}{[6]}$).

 For chemistry-inclined audience, we are working with organic compounds with covalent bonds and charged atoms are formed using a solvent / dilution.
 All the molecules considered are in "Kekulized" form (we assign bond orders to aromatic bonds s.t. the valence constraints are satisfied) with Hydrogens removed.

 {% include image.html url="molgraphlearning/chem-basics.png" description="Example molecule (acetonitrile).
 On the left we see a 3D visualization.
 On the right we see a molecular graph with node and edge features representing the molecule." %}